 Burnable Garbage In Japan and More: How To Sort Your Trash

-When living in Japan, you must know how to sort your trash.
-While every Japanese city and town has specific trash rules, we created this guide to help you understand the overall rules.
+While every Japanese city and town has specific trash rules, we created this guide to help you understand the general guidelines that most Japanese towns and cities follow.

 From burnable garbage in Japan to plastics and more, we have your garbage disposal rules.